Mental health of Adolf Hitler: Difficulty of Hitler's psychopathography

 In the case of Hitler, psychopathography poses particular problems.
 First, authors who write about Hitler's personal matters have to deal with the problem that a possibly voyeuristic readership uncritically accepts even the most sparsely proven speculations – such as that which happened in the case of Lothar Machtan's book The Hidden Hitler (2001).
 Some authors warn that pathologising Hitler would inevitably mean discharging him of at least some responsibility for his actions.

 Others fear that by pathologising or demonising Hitler, all the blame for the crimes of Nazi Germany could be placed entirely on him, whilst the populace and those in positions of power who enabled Hitler to rule would consequently be relieved from responsibility.
 Famed is Hannah Arendt's invention of the phrase the "banality of evil"; in 1963, she stated that for a Nazi perpetrator as Adolf Eichmann, mental normality and the ability to commit mass murder were not mutually exclusive.
 Harald Welzer came to a similar conclusion in his book Täter.
 Wie aus ganz normalen Menschen Massenmörder werden [Perpetrator.
 How ordinary people become mass murderers].

 In his 2015 biography, Peter Longerich pointed out how Hitler implemented his political goals as a strong dictator, with assertiveness, high readiness to assume risk and unlimited power.
 Some authors were fundamentally opposed to any attempt to explain Hitler, for example by psychological means.
 Claude Lanzmann went further, labeling such attempts "obscene"; after the completion of his film Shoah (1985), he felt such attempts bordered on Holocaust denial, with particular criticism directed towards historian Rudolph Binion.

 As psychiatrist Jan Ehrenwald has pointed out, the question as to how a possibly mentally ill Hitler could have gained millions of enthusiastic followers who supported his policies until 1945 has often been neglected.
 Daniel Goldhagen argued in 1996 that Hitler's political ascent was not in any way related to his psychopathology, but rather was a consequence of the precarious social conditions that existed at that time in Germany.
-On the other hand, some authors have noted that figures such as Charles Manson and Jim Jones, who have been described as having a severe mental illness such as schizophrenia, nonetheless succeeded in having a tremendous influence on their groups of followers.
+Some authors have noted that figures such as Charles Manson and Jim Jones, who have been described as having a severe mental illness such as schizophrenia, nonetheless succeeded in having a tremendous influence on their groups of followers.

 Early on, the view was also expressed that Hitler was able to handle his psychopathology skillfully, and was aware of how he could use his symptoms to effectively steer the emotions of his audience.
-Still other authors have suggested that Hitler's followers themselves were mentally disturbed; evidence for this claim however was not produced.
-The question how Hitler's individual psychopathology might have been linked with the enthusiasm of his followers was first discussed in 2000 by the interdisciplinary team of authors Matussek/Matussek/Marbach.
+Other authors have suggested that Hitler's followers themselves were mentally disturbed.
+Evidence for this claim was not produced.
+In 2000, the question of how Hitler's individual psychopathology might have been linked with the enthusiasm of his followers was first discussed by the interdisciplinary team of authors Matussek, Matussek, and Marbach.